-City of London Investment Group PLC is the parent company of City of London Investment Management Company Limited and City of London Unit Trust Managers Limited.
+City of London Investment Group PLC is the parent company of City of London Investment Management Company Limited.
 City of London Investment Management Company Limited is regulated by the Investment Management Regulatory Organisation (IMRO) and registered as an Investment Advisor with the United States SEC.
-City of London Unit Trust Managers Limited is regulated by the Investment Management Regulatory Organisation (IMRO) and the Personal Investment Authority (PIA).